 Stock chart patterns are an important trading tool which should be utilised as part of your technical analysis.
 From beginners to professionals, chart patterns play an integral part when looking for market trends and predicting movements.
 They can be used to analyse all markets including forex, shares, commodities and more.

-Trading chart patterns often form shapes, which can help predetermine price breakouts and reversals.
+Trading chart patterns often form shapes, which can help predetermine price action, such as breakouts and reversals.
 Recognising chart patterns will help you gain a competitive advantage in the market, and using them will increase the value of your future technical analyses.
 Before starting your chart pattern analysis, it is important to familiarise yourself with the different types of trading charts.

 The following stock chart patterns are the most recognisable and common chart patterns to look out for when using technical analysis to trade shares, forex and other markets.
 Our guide of the 11 most important stock chart trading patterns can be applied to most financial markets and could be a good way to start your technical analysis.